LoveYouForeverS/AngularJS-PHP-Mailchimp/README.md

 # AngularJS-PHP-Mailchimp

-This is a project to integration Mailchimp using PHP & AngularJS
+This is a project to integration Mailchimp using PHP & AngularJS & Mailchimp API